A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The model with

 The insets of Fig. \ref{figN=3-W=0}(a) and (c) show the LSS in the charge $Q=3^9$ sector.
 The extensive level degeneracies yield a delta function peak in the LSS at $\delta_E=0$, while at $\delta_E>0$, the LSS shows a Poisson distribution (although $\delta_E$ is large compared to $1/h_Q$).
 This is consistent with the fact that all the eigenstates in the $Q=3^{M-1}$ sector are exactly solvable, namely, integrable.

 To tell how localized the eigenstates are, we calculate the entanglement entropy

 of the reduced density matrix $\rho_A(\alpha)$ of each eigenstate $|\alpha\rangle$ in a subregion $A$.
 The subregion $A$ is always defined as sites $1\le m\le\lfloor M/2\rfloor$ hereafter, where $\lfloor x\rfloor$ is the floor function giving the integer part of $x$.
 MBL and extended eigenstates should exhibit area law and volume law entanglement entropies, respectively.
 Fig. \ref{figN=3-W=0}(b) and (d) show the entanglement entropy $S_A(\alpha)$ of the $Q=3^{M-1}$ sector eigenstates in Fig. \ref{figN=3-W=0}(a) and (c), respectively.
 Each dot represents an eigenstate, and the darker the color of the dots is, the denser the dots are (to reflect the overlapping dots).
 In both cases, there are a large number of eigenstates with low entanglement entropy irrespective of the eigen-energy $E(\alpha)$, which can be identified as area-law MBL eigenstates.
 The rest states, however, have higher entanglement entropy peaked in the middle of the energy spectrum, showing a volume law.
 The presence of volume law states has two reasons: first, as shown in Fig. \ref{fig-MBL}, many eigenstates have conditionally extended regions, which may show a relatively large entanglement.
 In particular, compared to most other charge sectors, the $Q=3^{M-1}$ has a relatively larger conditionally extended region (see Sec. \ref{sec:N=3-generic-Q} below), thus is more delocalized.
 In Fig. \ref{figN=3-W=0}(b) where the extended condition \cref{eq:uniform-J-N=3} is satisfied, the eigenstates are like an extended free effective particle in the conditionally extended region.
 In Fig. \ref{figN=3-W=0}(d) where the chemical potential $\mu_m=\mu=1$, one expects Wannier-Stark localization with localization length $\sim J/|\mu|$, thus entanglement entropies are generically lower than those in Fig. \ref{figN=3-W=0}(b).
 Second, although the eigenstates in each Krylov subspace we give in Sec. \ref{sec:N=3-W=0-ss2} are strictly localized on sites $m<m_b$, one can linearly superpose the extensively degenerate eigenstates from different Krylov subspaces into a new eigenbasis with high entanglement entropies.
 This is generically the case in ED which ends up with a random degenerate eigenbasis.
 Intriguingly, adding a small disorder potential $W$ (Eq. \ref{eq-W}) is sufficient to slightly break the degeneracy and fix the eigenbasis to a low-entanglement basis, as shown in Fig. \ref{figN=3-W>0}(b), which has $W=10^{-6}$ and the rest parameters the same as those in Fig. \ref{figN=3-W=0}(b).
+Moreover, if one rotates the fermion basis to the $f_{m,l}$ basis in \cref{eq:H3}, adding a small disorder potential diagonal in the $f_{m,l}$ basis pins all the eigenstates into each Krylov subspace we described, which have entanglement entropy no larger than $\ln 2$ (see \cref{app:rot-basis-N=3}) for details).